This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a peak flow meter?

-You can use a peak flow meter to:
+When should I use a peak flow meter?

 How do I use a peak flow meter?

-Your caregiver will tell you where you can get a peak flow meter.
+Your healthcare provider will tell you where you can get a peak flow meter.
 It is important to learn to use it correctly.
-Record your peak flow values and bring these numbers to follow-up visits.
+Record your peak flow numbers and bring these numbers to follow-up visits.

 - Slide the indicator tab to the bottom of the scale (zero) on your peak flow meter.

 - Stand up straight.
 Remove any gum or food from your mouth.